malcolm-kee/malcolm-kee/blogs/2018/05/the-best-way-is-to-improve-yourself/2018-05-07-the-best-way-is-to-improve-yourself.md

 ---
-path: "/blog/improve-yourself"
+title: 'The best way is to Improve Yourself'
-date: "2018-05-07"
+path: '/blog/improve-yourself'
-title: "The best way is to Improve Yourself"
+date: '2018-05-07'
-tags: ["note to self"]
+tags: ['note to self']
-summary: "Note to remind myself of my working philosophy"
+summary: 'Note to remind myself of my working philosophy'
 published: true
 ---